Eyilink/AuthMatrixV2/README.md

 ## Improvements
 - Ctrl+R to send in the repeater the detail of request
-- Clear All Requests button to only clear requests
+- Remove All requests button to only clear requests

 ## License